 In this article, you will be equipped with knowledge on the differences between Joint Tenancy and Tenancy in Common.
 With this knowledge, you would be able to make sound judgments on which you should choose when you purchase a property with a co-owner/s.

-Making an informed decision on the choice of tenancy is crucial at the point of purchase as this may affect any future housing plans, such as decoupling.
+Making an informed decision on the choice of tenancy is crucial at the point of purchase.
+As this may affect any future housing plans, such as decoupling.
 It also takes a great deal to change the manner of holding that comes with monetary cost.

 1. Differences between Joint Tenancy and Tenancy in Common